handknitwebs/hkw-2024/README.md

+# HKW 2024 SITE

+Notes:

+`npm run dev` for local dev environment
+`npm run build` to build the assets to deploy

+when deploying, in the vite.config.ts file, comment out the `base: "/hkw-2024/",` line, and also update the src/App.tsx file `<Router basename{"/hkw-2024/"}>` line to `<Router basename{"/"}>` to allow for the proper routing on the live site. but keep the `hkw-2024` lines to allow for github pages to work properly previewing the site there.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.